 Any person with a life-threatening illness is eligible for hospice care.
 Such care is not limited by the type of disease, age, background, culture, or belief.

 Supportive care, in which assistance is offered to patients dealing with their emotions through this troublesome time, is offered in tandem with medical services.
 This allows a patient’s needs to be met through the lens of a variety of caregivers.

 Who delivers end of life care?

-End of life care is delivered by an array of professional and highly-skilled providers.
-These people may work in the healthcare industry, various communities agencies, or human services.
-At Cardinal Hospice in Saginaw, Michigan, we partner only with providers who we know will offer your loved one unparalleled experience.
+End of life care is delivered by an array of professional and highly skilled providers.
+These people may work in the healthcare industry, various community agencies, or human services.
+At Cardinal Hospice in Saginaw, Michigan, we partner only with providers who we know will offer your loved one an unparalleled experience.